Sunday, 28 December 2014

 Directed by Jack Colvin

-A private investigator is questioned by the authorities about a murder - his story encompasses criminal goings-on that are intermingled with the presence of a gardner without a tracable past called David, and the eventual unexplained appearance of a large green monster.
+A private investigator is questioned by the authorities about a murder - his story encompasses criminal goings-on that are intermingled with the presence of a gardner called David who has no tracable past.
+Then there is the eventual unexplained appearance of a large green monster...

 Number of Fists: **